ORTools4MTEX/ORTools/README.md

 ---

 ### [orientationMaker](./src/orientationMaker.m)
-The function creates a VPSC file with orientations following the distribution of a unimodal ODF
+This function creates an ideal crystallographic orientation from a unimodal ODF with a user specified half-width and exports the data as a lossless Mtex *.txt* file for later use.

 - Syntax
   -  orientationMaker(ori)
 - Input
   - ori              - @orientation
+  -  sampleSymmetry  - @specimenSymmetry
 - Options
-  - halfwidth    - halfwidth for ODF calculation
+  - halfwidth        - halfwidth for the ODF calculation
-  - points       - number of points (orientations) in the VPSC file
-  - export       - (optional path) & name of the VPSC file
+  - export           - (optional path and) name of the file

 ---

 ### [ORinfo](./src/ORinfo.m)
-The function outputs information about the orientation relationship in the command window and returns a structure containing the information.
+The function extracts orientation relationship (OR) information contained in the *job.p2c* structure variable and outputs it in the MATLAB command window.

 - Syntax
   -  ORinfo(p2c)